smegason/Goo/docs/source/getting_started/installation.rst

 1. Find the paths of the Blender executable and its Python interpreter.

    For macOS, it is usually in the Applications folder, e.g., `/Applications/Blender.app/Contents/MacOS/Blender` and `/Applications/Blender.app/Contents/Resources/3.6/python/bin/python3.10`.
-For Windows, it is usually in the Program Files folder.

 2. Create a new environment using Blender's Python interpreter: